AndiEcker/AcuSihotInterfaces/README.md

 [client fields](#available-client-fields), the only difference is that the field names within `ResPersons` are having the prefix `Pers`.

-The soon deprecated Acumen system is additionally using extra reservation fields for to specify the occupants of a guest reservation. `OccuAcuId` and `OccuShId` are specifying the first occupant and `OccuAcuId_P` and `OccuShId_P` the second occupant (respectively the partner of the couple).
+The soon deprecated Acumen system is additionally using extra reservation fields to specify the occupants of a guest reservation. `OccuAcuId` and `OccuShId` are specifying the first occupant and `OccuAcuId_P` and `OccuShId_P` the second occupant (respectively the partner of the couple).

 #### Available Reservation Inventory Fields

-The table underneath is listing all the fields - alphabetically ordered by the field name - for to store the data of each of each reservation inventory:
+The table underneath is listing all the fields - alphabetically ordered by the field name - to store the data of each of each reservation inventory:

  Field Name | Field Type | Description | Example Values |